 Genes, in ways still unknown, contribute significantly to the risk of Parkinson’s.
 Understanding the genetics of those who live with Parkinson’s may hold the key to finding a cure.
 To further our understanding of genetics, in 2012 the Parkinson’s Foundation established the Lucien Côté Early Investigator Award in Clinical Genetics, which supports postdoctoral researchers and junior faculty in the New York City metropolitan area who are studying the genetics of Parkinson’s.

 One of the first recipients of this award was Sheng-Han Kuo, M.D., of Columbia University Medical Center, a Parkinson’s Foundation Center of Excellence, who is using induced pluripotent stem cells (iPS cells) to study how changes, or mutations, to certain genes may cause PD.
-IPS cells are skin cells from people with PD that researchers chemically induce to develop into dopamine neurons — the brain cells that people with PD lose.
+IPS cells are skin cells from people with PD that researchers chemically induce to develop into A chemical messenger (neurotransmitter) that regulates movement and emotions. neurons — the brain cells that people with PD lose.

 Dr. Kuo is studying dopamine neurons derived from skin cells that have a specific change to a gene called GBA (glucocerebrosidase).
 He wants to determine how changes to this gene affect normal function in the brain and especially how they affect the clumping of A protein in the human brain that is associated with the development of Parkinson’s.
 It is the main component of Lewy bodies. (a protein that causes PD).
-Past studies in rats have shown that changes to the GBA gene do cause clumping of alpha-synuclein in the brain.
+Past studies in rats have shown that changes to the Provides instructions for making an enzyme called beta-glucocerebrosidase.
+Mutations in the GBA gene can cause Gaucher disease and increase risk for Parkinson’s and parkinsonism.
+GBA-associated Parkinson’s often develops at a younger age and may cause more significant cognitive impairment. do cause clumping of alpha-synuclein in the brain.